 ADMA operates through its wholly-owned subsidiaries ADMA BioManufacturing, LLC ("ADMA BioManufacturing") and ADMA BioCenters Georgia Inc. ("ADMA BioCenters").
 ADMA BioManufacturing was formed in January 2017 to facilitate the acquisition of the Biotest Therapy Business Unit ("BTBU") from BPC Plasma, Inc. (formerly Biotest Pharmaceuticals Corporation) ("BPC" and, together with Biotest AG, "Biotest") on June 6, 2017.
 The acquisition included certain assets (the "Biotest Assets") of BTBU, which included the FDA-licensed BIVIGAM and Nabi-HB immunoglobulin products, and an FDA-licensed plasma fractionation manufacturing facility located in Boca Raton, FL (the "Boca Facility") (the "Biotest Transaction").
 BTBU had previously been the Company's third-party contract manufacturer.
-ADMA BioCenters is the Company's source plasma collection business with seven plasma collection facilities in various stages of approval and development located throughout the U.S., two of which hold an approved license with the U.S. Food and Drug Administration (the "FDA") while a third facility's Biologics License Applications ("BLA") is pending FDA approval.
+ADMA BioCenters is the Company's source plasma collection business with nine plasma collection facilities in various stages of approval and development located throughout the U.S., three of which hold an approved license with the U.S. Food and Drug Administration (the "FDA").